70 pages • 2 hours read

 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

-Frank’s father, Nathan, is a Methodist minister for three area churches in and around New Bremen.
+The book follows two timelines.
+The present-day timeline is set in 2001, when Frank is 53 years old and living in St. Paul, Minnesota.
+However, most of the narrative focuses on Frank’s recollections from 1961.
+At that time, Frank’s father, Nathan, is a Methodist minister for three area churches.
 Frank’s mother, Ruth, leads choir for church services.
-After college, Nathan had planned to be a lawyer, but served in World War II and came back a changed and devout man.
-Ruth, despite her presence in the church, is not a true believer; she drinks, smokes, and questions God’s existence over the course of the book.
+After college, Nathan planned to be a lawyer but served in World War II; he came back a changed and devout man.
+Ruth, despite her presence in the church, is not a true believer; she drinks, smokes, and questions God’s existence throughout the book.

 Frank has an older sister, Ariel, and a younger brother, Jake.
 Ariel, a talented singer and pianist, is eighteen years old and has been accepted to Juilliard for the following fall semester.
 Her boyfriend, Karl Brandt, is the son of wealthy local beer magnates, and lives in the Heights, New Bremen’s wealthier area, while the Drums live in the Flats, which is middle- and working-class.
 Ariel also helps Emil Brandt, Karl’s uncle, with transcribing his memoir.
 Emil has returned to New Bremen blind and disfigured from a war injury; prior to serving, he was a successful music composer in Hollywood, “finding easy work in the music side of the film business…and [falling] in with a good-time Hollywood crowd” (63).
 Emil was also engaged to Frank’s mother, Ruth, before running out on her to seek fame in New York City, prior to his move to Hollywood.
 The tension between Nathan, Frank’s father, and Emil is palpable in multiple moments over the course of the book.